vcu-swim-lab/SE-Figurative-Language/RQ1/readME.md

 # Sentence Similarity Analysis Script

-This Python script analyzes the similarity between sentences using pretrained transformer models and computes similarity metrics.
+This folder contains Python script analyzes the similarity between sentences using pretrained transformer models and computes similarity metrics.
 It takes as input a CSV file containing sentences and performs the following steps:

-1. Preprocess the sentences to remove unwanted characters and clean the text.
-2. Load and preprocess the data from the CSV file based on the data type ('SE', 'General', or 'Other').
+1. Load and preprocess the data from the CSV file based on the data type ('SE', 'General', or 'Other').
-3. Compute sentence embeddings using a pretrained transformer model (BERT, RoBERTa, etc.) and tokenizer.
+2. Compute sentence embeddings using a pretrained transformer model (BERT, RoBERTa, etc.) and tokenizer.
-4. Calculate cosine similarity between pairs of sentences and apply soft decay to the embeddings if required.
+3. Calculate cosine similarity between pairs of sentences and apply soft decay to the embeddings if required.
-5. Compute effect size using Cliff's delta and perform a one-tailed Wilcoxon signed-rank test.
+4. Compute effect size using Cliff's delta and perform a one-tailed Wilcoxon signed-rank test.

 ## Requirements